 Ah, the ubiquitous conference one-hour lecture.
 How do I hate thee?
 Let me count the ways.
 Actually I don’t need to do that since Donald Bligh listed them all in his classic book What’s The Use Of Lectures?, first published in 1972!

 Rather than reiterate the shortcomings of broadcast-style teaching, I’ll go positive.
-Here are three superior alternatives to sitting through an expert’s non-stop utterances.
+Here are three better alternatives to the conference lecture.

 As an example I’ll use a three-day conference I’m currently designing.
 The participants are four hundred international scientists who only get to meet en masse every few years.
 It’s important to give them excellent opportunities to discover and connect with cross-disciplinary colleagues and ideas.
 They also need to share a massive amount of information about their current research in ways that maximize appropriate learning, fruitful connections, and future collaborations.

-Here are three session formats we’re using for the middle of the conference arc.
+Here are three better alternatives to the conference lecture we’re using for the middle of the conference arc.
 In my experience, each of them is far more effective than a traditional conference lecture.

 We’ve scheduled 165 lightning talks grouped into 16 thematic sessions.